BenjaminShinar/Books-Resources/AWS Skill Builder/Developer Learning Plan/README.md

 Tasks (either standalone or in a service) are defined in <cloud>Task Definition</cloud> files. those are the blueprints for creating tasks. they contain the name, memory resources, mounting points and what containers are running in the task (with which image). task definitions also define which launch type is used: EC2 or Fargate.

-With EC2 launch types, Tasks are hosted on EC2 instances, which run a docker agent and an ecs agent, those agent send telemetry to the ECS back-plane. with fargate launch type, AWS manages the instances directly, saving the need for configuring the cluster.
+With EC2 launch types, Tasks are hosted on EC2 instances, which run a docker agent and an ecs agent, those agent send telemetry to the ECS back-plane. with Fargate launch type, AWS manages the instances directly, saving the need for configuring the cluster.

 #### Task Placements